 I am not alone.
-Many entrepreneurs take risks similar to those I have taken so far.
-I started doing business while yet in debt and I acquired a loan from my sister to start my business.
-I also took a loan from the bank to buy a home at the same time.
-My husband and I worked hard to make enough money to pay our bills, interest on the money we borrowed, and family expenses.
+Many entrepreneurs take similar risks as I have taken so far.
+I started doing business while in debt yet and I acquired a loan from my sister to start my business.
+I also took loan from the bank to 66 buy a home at the same time.
+My husband and I worked hard to make enough money to pay our bills, , interest on the money we borrowed, and family expenses.
 Sometimes we faced financial hardships when our sales declined and failed to meet our targets.
 Those were tough times for us as we struggled to keep our company alive and growing.

-Courage means bravery despite intimidation in order to do something for the people
+Courage means to brave intimidation in order to do something for the people

-However, this period of challenges is nearly over and we are surviving at the moment because our loan obligations are almost satisfied.
-Fortunately, we have good products to deliver to our clients in the market.
-Now, we need to enrich our product features and enhance them to be unique and as comprehensive as possible to take advantage of
+However, this period of challenges is nearly over and we are surviving at moment because our loan obligations are almost finished.
+Fortunately, we have good products to deliver to our clients at the market.
+Now, we need to enrich our product features and enhance them to be unique and as comprehensive as possible to take advantage of the competitive market.

 FWTA has survived for nearly 6 years and now we have 4 primary products in healthcare and hospital operating management.
-We expanded FWTA from a team of 5 people, including me, to a team of nearly 30 with the support of more than 200 clients from previous and current projects.
+We expanded FWTA from a team of 5 people, including me, to a team of nearly 30 with the support from more than 200 clients from previous and current projects.

-Another learning experience we underwent resulted from the fact that my husband and I decided to give up our secure, paid jobs to start our non-paying jobs at our own business.
+Another learning experience we underwent resulted from the fact that my husband and I decided to give up our secured, paid jobs to start our non-paying jobs at own business.
 Sometimes this resulted in fights because of the financial hardship.
 At the same time we found solutions to many of the issues and problems we faced.

-Due to love, commitment and passion to our dream, we confronted our challenges and continued learning from all the issues in our business.
+Due to love, commitment and passion to our dream, we confront our challenges and continue learning from all the issues in business.
 These are some of the lessons I learned and how we turned those lessons into opportunities.

-What makes Cambodian culture unique and how do you think
+What makes the Cambodian culture unique and how do you think Cambodia can thrive in this age of entrepreneurship & dynamic leadership?

-Cambodia is ranked as poor nation in the region but it is unique in 2- All young females should have big dreams for their future.
-They many ways.
-Cambodia's population is more than 6 million, and it is a beautiful county with nature and historic temples.
-Today, Cambodia can truly be considered a young country because it has a large in Cambodia and help it develop onward.
-The world is becoming more global and technology is now driving today's economy locally, regionally and worldwide.
-Therefore, Cambodia needs to prepare her young population and provide it with skills to meet the market's demands in this global, digital era.
+Cambodia is ranked as poor nation in the region but it is unique in many ways.
+Cambodia's population is more than 6 million, and is a beautiful county with nature and historic temples.
+Today, Cambodia can truly be considered a young country because it has a large young population.
+And these young people can be a driving force in Cambodia and help it develop and onward.

+While the world is becoming more global and technology is now driving today's economy locally, regionally and worldwide.
+Therefore, Cambodia needs to prepare her young population and provide them with skills to meet the market demands in this global, digital era.

-Cambodia should consider focusing more on developing a well-functioning entrepreneurship support system to assist the creative and innovative business startups of the younger generation, especially young female entrepreneurs so that they can leverage their concepts and businesses to make significant impacts on their community.
-Much of the younger population in the kingdom at moment is eager to apply concepts and ideas to bring about positive impacts but faces challenges in getting intellectual and financial support from private and government funding to test ideas and concepts.
+Cambodia should consider focusing more on developing a well-functioning entrepreneurship support system to assist the creative and innovative business startups of the younger generation , especially young female entrepreneurs so that they can leverage their concepts and businesses to make significant impacts on their community.
+Many of the younger population in the kingdom at moment are eager to apply their concepts and ideas to bring about positive impacts but they face challenges in getting intellectual and financial support from private and government funding to test their ideas and concepts.